-5.10 Record of Attendance
+5.105.11 Record of Attendance

 The names of the Chairman and Directors present at the meeting shall be recorded.
+For the avoidance of doubt, attendance may include through virtual media.

-5.11 Quorum
+5.115.12 Quorum

-- 5.11.1 No business shall be transacted at a meeting of the Board of Directors unless at least one-third of the whole number of voting Directors are present, including at least one Non-Executive Director and one Executive Director. - 5.11.2 An Officer in attendance for an Executive Director but without formal acting up status may not count towards the quorum.
+- 5.11.15.12.1 No business shall be transacted at a meeting of the Board of Directors unless at least one-third of the whole number of voting Directors are present, including at least one Non-Executive Director and one Executive Director.
+At the start of each meeting, the Chair shall be responsible for determining that the meeting is guorate. - 5.11.25.12.2 An Officer in attendance for an Executive Director but without formal acting up status may not count towards the quorum.
 If the Chairman or Director has been disqualified from participating in the discussion on any matter and/or from voting on any resolution by reason of a declaration of a conflict of interest (see Standing Order 8.1) that person shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
 The meeting must then proceed to the next business.

-5.12 Minutes
+5.125.13 Minutes

-- 5.12.1 The minutes of the proceedings of a meeting shall be drawn up and submitted for agreement at the next ensuing meeting where they shall be signed by the person presiding at it.
-The approved minutes will be conclusive evidence of the events of the meeting. - 5.12.2 No discussion shall take place upon the minutes except upon their accuracy or where the Chairman considers discussion appropriate. - 5.12.3 As soon as practicable after holding a meeting, the Board of Directors shall send a copy of the minutes of the meeting to the Council of Governors.
+- 5.12.15.13.1 The minutes of the proceedings of a meeting shall be drawn up and submitted for agreement at the next ensuing meeting where theyand shall be signed by the person presiding at it.
+The approved minutes will be conclusive evidence of the events of the meeting. - 5.12.25.13.2 No discussion shall take place upon the minutes except upon their accuracy or where the Chairman considers discussion appropriate. - 5.12.3 As soon as practicable after holding a meeting, the Board of Directors shall send a copy of the minutes of the meeting to the Council of Governors.
 Where providing a record of a public meeting the minutes shall be made available to the public.